-Form/ Example comparatives with modifiers (slightly, a lot, a bit, far, etc.) superlatives with modifiers (by far, easily, possibly, etc.) Lo (not) so / as as with modifiers (just, (not) nearly, almost, barely, every bit, etc.) Lo the the comparisons Ø comparative + comparative
+form example comparatives with modifiers (slightly, a lot, a bit, far, etc.) superlatives with modifiers (by far, easily, possibly, etc.) //// (not) so/as as with modifiers (just, (not) nearly, almost, barely, every bit, et tc.) the the comparisons comparative + comparative

-- 4> PRACTISE In your notebook, complete the sentences with the correct form of the words in brackets and suitable modifiers. - 1 This is (good) post I've ever read about warm-up! - 2 Level 1 yoga class is (nothing ... challenging) as level 2.
+- 4 PRACTISE Complete the sentences with the correct form of the words in brackets and suitable modifiers. - 1 This is (good) post I've ever read about warm-up! - 2 Level 1 yoga class is (nothing ... challenging) as level 2.
 There is a huge difference between the two. - 3 I feel (sore) than I used to now that I warm up properly before class.
 In fact, my muscles barely hurt at all. - 4 She is (inspiring) Zumba instructor I've ever encountered.
 Her classes are a real bore. - 5 For that kind of muscle strain, putting ice on it is (effective) as massage.
-I find they have the same result. - 6 I can run (fast) now, but there isn't a big progress. - 7 I think (silly) sports is cheese rolling, but it's not the only one I find ridiculous. - 8 Danny is respected not not for his football skills not (much) for his positive attitude and team spirit. - 9 This sports drink is (palatable) than the other one, but I don't really like either one. - 10 He is (just / thorough) a coach as Mourinho.

-- 1 This energy bar has far less calories than the ones you eat. - 2 This energy bar has far fewer calories than the ones you eat. - 5 In your notebook, complete the text with the correct form of the adjectives in brackets and the modifiers given.
+I find they have the same result. - 6 I can run (fast) now, but there isn't a big progress. - 7 I think (silly) sports is cheese rolling, but it's not the only one I find ridiculous. - 8 Danny is respected not for his football skills (much) for his positive attitude and team spirit. - 9 This sports drink is (palatable) than the other one, but I don't really like either. - 10 He is (just / thorough) a coach as Mourinho. - 5 WHAT'S RIGHT?
+Choose the correct sentence. - 1 This energy bar has far less calories than the ones you eat. - 2 This energy bar has far fewer calories than the ones you eat. - 6 Complete the text with the correct form of the adjectives in brackets and the modifiers given.

 I'm not a person with a lot of fears, but 1 (far / challenging) experience of my life was the climbing course I attended last summer.
 I went with Kevin, 2 (one / good) friends, who convinced me that it would be 3 (absolutely / fulfilling) experience of my life.
-I'm 4 6 (slightly / athletic) than the average person, but I'm 5 (nothing like / strong) as the star athletes in my school!
+I'm 4 (slightly / athletic) than the average person, but I'm 5 (nothing like / strong) as the star athletes in my school!
 Still, I'm 6 (definitely / fit) as a lot of people my age, and I thought I was 7 (just / brave) as the next person ... until I started my first climb.
 It was 8 (undoubtedly / terrifying) thing, mostly because of my unexpected fear of heights.
 The trainers promised to help me, but eventually they admitted I was 9 (far / treatable) case they had ever had.
-I know now phobias are 10 🖾 (certainly / rational) part of the human psyche, but I'm sure that 11 (dedicated) I am to facing my fears, 12 (confident) I will become.
+I know now phobias are (certainly / rational) part of the human psyche, but I'm sure that 11 (dedicated) I am to facing my fears, 12 (confident) I will become.

-- 6 In your notebook, rewrite the sentences, using the words in bold. - 1 My karate skills are improving every day.
+- 7 Rewrite the sentences, using the words given. - 1 My karate skills are improving every day.
 AND - 2 My diet and the one you're on are equally effective.
 BIT - 3 With yoga, when you show more patience, you get better results.
 THE - 4 I have never worked with such an encouraging coach as Jack Smith.
 DEFINITELY - 5 Katie and Tom are equally good dance instructors.
 JUST - 6 Climbing is much more demanding than skiing.
 NEARLY - 7 In sprint, other runners can't compete with Usain Bolt's speed.
-NOWHERE - 7 Work in pairs.
+NOWHERE - 8 Work in pairs.
 Discuss your attitude to exercise and sports.